 The impact of life experiences

-There are roughly 2 million people age 50 and older in the U.S. who identify as LGBTQ+ (Fredriksen-Goldsen, 2011, p.
-3).
+It's estimated that there are roughly 2.7 million people age 50 and older in the U.S. who identify as LGBTQ+, including 1.1 million who are 65 or older (Movement Advancement Project, 2017, p.
+1).
 They are a generation that came out at a time when being gay or transgender was considered a mental illness.
 When same-sex marriage was illegal across the board.
 When discrimination against any minority sexual orientation or gender identity ran high.
-Those experiences gathered over a lifetime inform the state of our country’s aging LGBTQ+ population today, creating unique challenges but also a deep reservoir of resilience.
+Those experiences gathered over a lifetime inform the circumstances of LGBTQ+ older adults today, creating unique challenges but also a deep reservoir of resilience.

 Movement Advancement Project.
 (2017, May 24).
 Aging as LGBT: Two stories [Video].
 YouTube. https://www.youtube.com/watch?v=lkPJxQorieo